jarad/MMWRweek/cran-comments.md

 ## New submission

-I have read and agree to the CRAN submission policies.
+I have read and agree to the CRAN submission policies <https://cran.r-project.org/web/packages/policies.html>.